THE FIR, THE FUNGUS & THE FOREST – THE STORY OF THE BIG TREE

 This exhibit was created to honour a sentinel of the past:

-• A cross section of the iconic Bartholomew Road old growth fir tree, which came down in summer 2015, is now permanently mounted in the Cortes Island Museum’s Heritage Garden.
+• A cross-section of the iconic Bartholomew Road old-growth fir tree, which came down in the summer of 2015, is now permanently mounted in the Cortes Island Museum’s Heritage Garden.

-• The story of the tree and the people who preserved it is presented in a new feature exhibit in our gallery.
-The display explores the importance of old growth forests to First Nations, the environment and early logging on Cortes.
-Mushroom lovers will be particularly interested in our exploration of the interaction between the Agarikon and old-growth Douglas fir.
-As part of the presentation, Cortes artist/photographer David Ellingsen, is sharing photographs from his recent exhibition The Last Stand.
+• A feature exhibit in our gallery told the story of the tree and the people who preserved it.
+The display explored the importance of old-growth forests to First Nations, the environment, and early logging on Cortes.
+Mushroom lovers were particularly interested in our exploration of the interaction between the Agarikon and old-growth Douglas fir.
+As part of the presentation, Cortes artist/photographer David Ellingsen shared photographs from his exhibition The Last Stand.

 The outside “cookie” is now part of our permanent exhibits.